hedb/4_in_row_rotating/README.md

 -   **Polished & Animated UI:** The game features a responsive interface with smooth, physics-based animations.
 -   **Instant Game Restart:** "New game?" button appears after every game for quick return to mode selection.
 -   **Configurable Settings:** A slide-out settings pane allows players to adjust the rotation frequency, manage the game, and view the current app version.
+-   **Native GIF Sharing:** Share an animated replay of your game via the device's native share sheet (Web Share API) with automatic fallback to file download.
+-   **Easter Egg Settings Modal:** Click the word "Grid" in the title to reveal a minimal settings modal that shows the app version.

 ## Technical Details